-The capital projects fund accounts for its transactions through separate and distinct bank and investment accounts.
+The capital projects fund and debt service fund accounts for its transactions through separate and distinct bank and investment accounts.
 All other funds share in common bank and investment accounts.

 The District is authorized to invest its funds in accordance with Wisconsin Statutes.
 Allowable investments are as follows: